From Morphism Categories to Functor Categories: Auslander-Reiten components of Auslander algebras

 The following theorem is the promised one.

 \begin{theorem} Assume there exists an indecomposable non-projective $\Lambda$-module $M$ with the property $(*)$.
-Then the Auslander-Reiten quiver $\Gamma_{{\rm A}}$ of ${\rm A}$ is a finite oriented cycle.
+Then the full subquiver of the Auslander-Reiten quiver $\Gamma_{{\rm A}}$ of ${\rm A}$ which is obtained by removing projective-injective vertices, is a finite oriented cycle.
 In particular, the Auslander algebra ${\rm A}$ is of finite representation type. \end{theorem} \begin{proof} The minimal projective presentation

 of $M$ induces, according to Lemma \ref{Lemma 7.7}, the almost split sequences

 in $\mmod\Lambda$.
 Applying Lemma \ref{almosSplittwo} on $\epsilon_0$ and $\epsilon_1$ gives the almost split sequence

 Note that, by Lemma \ref{LemmaBoundary}, $\tau_{\mathcal{H}}({\left(\begin{smallmatrix} 0\\ M\end{smallmatrix}\right)})={\left(\begin{smallmatrix} \Omega(M)\\ \Omega(M)\end{smallmatrix}\right)}_{1}$ and $\tau_{\mathcal{H}}\Big({\left(\begin{smallmatrix} \Omega(M)\\ \Omega(M)\end{smallmatrix}\right)}_{1}\Big)={\left(\begin{smallmatrix} \Omega^2(M)\\ 0\end{smallmatrix}\right)}$.
 Moreover, in light of \cite[Proposition 2.4]{HE}, we get $\tau_{\CH}(P^1\st{w_1}\rt P^0)=(0 \rt \Omega(M))$ and so there exists an almost split sequence